Kalcen/CustomCharacterController/README.md

 # CustomCharacterController
-A Unity package containing a demo scene for a custom character controller asset I made.
+A Unity package containing a demo scene for a custom character controller asset.

   This unity package was exported from a project using Unity version 2020.3.32f1 I want to work on thoroughly commenting the CharacterBody and CharacterController scripts, but for now they're only lightly commented.